aamanrebello/MScProj-Software-Archive/README.md

 The repo is arranged as follows:

 - **Top Level**:
-Contains Python files used to run useful functions, which may also be used in the notebooks that implement experiments:
+Contains Python files used to run useful functions, which may also be used in the notebooks that implement experiments.
+Note that the experiment Jupyter notebooks in **./Notebooks** do not refer to this code but instead clone a [public repo](https://github.com/ai4ai-lab/Factored-Action-Spaces-for-OPE) which contains the exact same code files.
+Hence the notebooks can be run on their own in Google Colab, and have no dependencies.

     - *policy_estimators.py*: Contains implementations of IS, PDIS, PDWIS and their factored (decomposed) equivalents.
 Also contains an on-policy estimator.
 All estimators functions have similar interfaces.